 Water Storage Emergency Preparedness

 It is good to remember that water needs to be stored in various container sizes to make it easier for you.
-Gallon jugs are perfect for food preparation and cleanup, but having some smaller bottles for drinking means you won’t need to use glasses unnecessarily.
+Gallon jugs are perfect for food preparation and cleanup, but having smaller bottles for drinking means you won’t need to use glasses unnecessarily.
 Besides, you might not even have the time to use the glasses, so if you can use the smaller bottles, it would be easier for you, especially if you need to move from one place to another.

 Buying unopened, sealed water is one of the safest and least labor-intensive ways to store water.
 It can be expensive, and for this reason, it is unnecessary, but as long as you are willing to take the extra steps to ensure that the water is stored correctly, you should be good to go.